ashtam55/fitso-sow/README.md

 A UI to be displayed on a screen/system inside the facility for the on-premise staff.

 ## Maintenance
-To be maintained for 6 months and then rediscuss based on new requirements and learnings/
+To be maintained for 6 months and then rediscuss based on new requirements and learnings.

 ## Exclusions
 The followings are excluded from the project scope